victorelliott/beast-furniture/README.md

-# comp20-assignment2
+# beast-furniture
 Website for a fictional business called Beast Furniture.
+Uses basic HTML and CSS.